Report

 Enhancing generic thinking skills of tertiary STEM students through puzzle-based learning

-Supporting learners, Educational outcomes, Learning designs and teaching strategies, STEM
+Supporting learners, Educational outcomes, Teaching strategies, STEM

 Published: 20 November 2017